-It's a first person 'bystander' narrative concerning a mysterious acquaintance, replete with puzzled admiration, with rumours as clues on the trail of charisma.
-By charisma - I mean the sound of a life better lived in another room.
+It's a 'bystander' narrative, often first person, concerning a mysterious acquaintance, replete with puzzled admiration, with rumours as clues on the trail of charisma.
+It's a paeon to the allure of 'personality'.

 It's a youthful form, an age-defying treatment.
 After all, it's a youthful idea that personality can succeed.

 “If personality is an unbroken series of successful gestures, then there was something gorgeous about him, some heightened sensitivity of the promises of life, as if he were related to one of those intricate machines that register earthquakes ten thousand miles away."
 (Scott Fitzgerald on Jay Gatsby.)

 As one ages, one comes to see that if there is such a thing as personality, it fails.
 We let it drop, and accept the rump of commonality with humility.
 Apart from a few odd traits, we are not so different.
 'Personality' lets a person down gently, over many years.

 But never mind all that, I love this form.
 There are some beautiful varieties in which apparent admiration is tempered by disapproval or disappointment.
 From the pioneer of the form - Ford Madox Ford in 'The Good Soldier' through to Graham Greene's 'The End of the Affair' through to Zoe Heller's 'Notes on a Scandal.'

 The Good Soldier (1915) is narrated by John Dowell, half of one of the couples whose dissolving relationships form the subject of the novel.
 Dowell tells the story of those dissolutions and the deaths of three characters and the madness of a fourth, in a rambling, non-chronological fashion.